Getting Started

 1. ig "pattern" . called

-3. Extract n-grams from regex, query posting lists, verify matches
+4. mmap the index, extract n-grams from the regex, intersect posting lists, verify matches

 Next steps